 How to Make an Appointment

 Make an appointment by phone or in person.
 No referral is necessary, although referrals are accepted.
 Students are seen as soon as possible by one of the counselors and, in an emergency, seen immediately.
-Our services are free of charge to Hartwick College students and on a limited basis to Hartwick faculty and staff.
+Our services are free of charge to all current Hartwick College students.

 Location: Perrella Wellness Center